conan-io/conan-extensions/README.md

 #### [PDBs](extensions/hooks/_hook_copy_pdbs_to_package.py)

-Post pacakge hook that copies PDBs to the package folder.
+Post package hook that copies PDBs to the package folder.

 ### Testing